danielfm/dotfiles-emacs/README.md

 ### Configure Slime With Your Lisp Implementation

-The quickest way to add Slime support to your Lisp implementation is ia [Quicklisp](http://www.quicklisp.org/beta/).
+The quickest way to add Slime support to your Lisp implementation is via [Quicklisp](http://www.quicklisp.org/beta/).
 (No pun intended!)

 After following the Quicklisp installation instructions, run the command